-This DIY Gold Mini Greenhouse from IKEA is so cute!
+This gold DIY Mini Greenhouse from IKEA is so cute!
 It only takes 30 minutes total to complete and costs less than $30.
-Perfect spring IKEA hack!
+It’s the perfect IKEA hack for any time of the year!

 I’m super excited about today’s project!
 Even though I have a black thumb, I have been swooning over all the beautiful greenhouses I’ve seen online lately.
 Although this greenhouse is tiny, it’s affordable… and gold!